DigitalNZ/supplejack/README.md

 # [Supplejack docs](http://digitalnz.github.io/supplejack/)

-These docs are built using Jekyll.
+These docs are built using Jekyll

 ## Using [Jekyll](http://jekyllrb.com/docs/home/)